te-papa/collections-api/persona-courtney.md

 ## About Courtney

 I develop web and phone apps commercially for clients in NZ and internationally, so I work with APIs from a wide range of industries.

-Due to commercial deadlines I don't have enough time to really understand the APIs (or the business models behind them) -- I tend to only learn enough about the APIs so that I can integrate their processes or content into my software.
+Due to commercial deadlines I don't have enough time to really understand the APIs (or the business models behind them) &ndash; I tend to only learn enough about the APIs so that I can integrate their processes or content into my software.

 ## Attributes